trufflesuite/truffle/packages/truffle/README.md

 * Quick contract compilation and deployment to the Ethereum network on any RPC client, with no extra code.
 * Automated contract testing with Mocha and Chai.
 * Helpers for creating new contracts and tests (think, `rails generate`)
-* An asset pipeline that automatically builds your assets into a minified, distributable app.
+* An extensible and configurable pipeline that’s not married to a particular frontend or architecture.
 * Instant rebuilding of assets as they change (see the `watch` command)

 Truffle shares many similarities to the [Embark Framework](https://iurimatias.github.io/embark-framework/) but differs in philosophy.
 The main development goals of Truffle are:

 * **Flat Files:** App deployment isn’t tied to IPFS or Swarm.
 Truffle aims to support any deployment platform, and it does so by compiling frontend code down to processed HTML, CSS and Javascript.

-* **Single-Page Apps:** Though not specifically required, Ethereum and the Truffle framework lend themselves nicely to single-page app development.
-We highly suggest you do this, but it’s not required.
+* **Configurable Frontend:** Frontend code architecuture is completely configurable, and can be changed to fit your needs (see examples below).

-* **Programmable Pipeline:** Want to use a type of file that’s not currently supported by Truffle?
-That’s easy.
-See our React and CJSX (coffee-JSX) integration below.
+* **Programmable Pipeline:** Want to use a file type that’s not currently supported by Truffle?
+For instance, React + JSX?
+Or Babel for ES6 JS?
+Easy.
+See the “Extending the Pipeline” section below.

 * **The RPC is King:** The application and tests all use the RPC to communicate with the network.
 This gives you assurance your app will work for your users, and the ability to test your app across many different Ethereum clients without writing a drop of new code.

-* **Works With Any Ethereum Client:** Use any RPC client either in develpoment or testing.
+* **Use Any Ethereum Client:** Use any RPC client either in develpoment or testing.
 Pro tip: If you want to do things faster, we suggest the [TestRPC](https://github.com/ConsenSys/testrpc).

 * **No Stubbing:** Truffle tests interact with *real* contracts on *real* networks.
 Contracts aren’t stubbed, so you know you’re getting real results.